-- Diagnosis / presenting problems - Age group, sex and other relevant patient characteristics - Proportion of patients who were referred following an admission, readmission or ED presentation - Median and average time per patient between hospital stay - Information on the length of time patients are enrolled - Average number of service events per enrolled patient and total number of service events - Evidence of formal discharge protocols
+- Diagnosis or presenting problems - Age group, sex and other relevant patient characteristics - Proportion of patients who were referred following an admission, readmission or ED presentation - Median and average time per patient between hospital stay - Information on the length of time patients are enrolled - Average number of service events per enrolled patient and total number of service events - Evidence of formal discharge protocols

-3. Current program expenditure, including (but not limited to): - The cost of delivering the program across the jurisdiction (e.g. annual expenditure, expenditure per patient) - Proportion of expenditure which is potentially in-scope (e.g. the treatment of patients for primary care in the program or by the service would be excluded as well as treatment of private patients) How the jurisdiction proposes to report the program or service (e.g. block funded through the non- admitted mental health category in the national efficient cost Determination or through a Tier 2 class) 4.
-4. Documentation/evidence to support the assessment against the General List eligibility criteria and interpretive guidelines including (but not limited to): - Any evaluation demonstrating the program or similar programs has an impact on admission rates (e.g. the number of prevented ED service presentations/hospital admissions, the type of patients the preventative group is dealing with, the number of patients seen in the community and their admission rates per year) Quantitative evaluations of the program or similar programs which demonstrate that it has an impact on admission rates (e.g. number of prevented presentations or admissions) Qualitative studies around clinical governance (e.g. relationship between non-government organisations and hospitals) - Surveys demonstrating that the service supports hospital avoidance - Longitudinal or linked data analyses of participating patients - Additional statistical information Ple ase attach as Word, PDF or Excel
+3. Current program expenditure, including (but not limited to): The cost of delivering the program across the jurisdiction (for example, annual expenditure, expenditure per patient) Proportion of expenditure which is potentially in-scope (for example, the treatment of patients for primary care in the program or by the service would be excluded as well as treatment of private patients) How the jurisdiction proposes to report the program or service (for example, block funded through the national efficient cost determination or through a Tier 2 class) 4.
+Documentation and evidence to support the assessment against the General List eligibility criteria and interpretive guidelines including (but not limited to): Any evaluation demonstrating the program or similar programs has an impact on ED presentations or hospital admission rates (for example, the number of prevented ED presentations or hospital admissions, the type of patients in the target group, the number of patients in the target group seen in the community and their admission rates per year) Quantitative evaluations of the program or similar programs which demonstrate that it has an impact on admission rates (for example, number of prevented ED presentations)

+- Qualitative studies around clinical governance (for example, relationship between non-government organisations and hospitals) - Surveys demonstrating that the service supports hospital avoidance - Longitudinal or linked data analyses of participating patients - Additional statistical information or admissions)

+Please attach as Word, PDF or Excel